splunk/public-o11y-docs/splunkplatform/centralized-rbac.rst

 .. meta::
    :description: This page describes how Splunk Cloud Platform admins can control Splunk Observability Cloud roles from Splunk Cloud Platform.

-Centralized user and role management brings Splunk Observability Cloud (O11y) roles in to Splunk Cloud enabling administrators to assign roles across both products to a single user in Splunk Cloud when Unified Identity is active.

-Administrators can now centrally control users and roles for both Splunk Cloud Platform Splunk Observability Cloud in Splunk Cloud Platform.
+Administrators can now centrally control users and roles for both Splunk Cloud Platform and Splunk Observability Cloud in Splunk Cloud Platform.
+Splunk Cloud Platform is the role based access control (RBAC) store for Splunk Observability Cloud.

 Who can access centralized user and role management?